GooFit/GooFit/docs/documentation.md

 - GooFit::StepPdf
 - GooFit::VoigtianPdf

-And, these are physics functions that have no physics dependencies:

--  GooFit::TrigThresholdPdf
+-  GooFit::TrigThresholdPdf (was in physics)
--  GooFit::BinTransformPdf
+-  GooFit::BinTransformPdf (was in combination)

 Combination PDFs
 ----------------